← Back to blog

 Is deli meat safe during pregnancy?
 Learn which lunch meats to avoid, how to heat them safely to 165°F, and practical alternatives for expecting moms.

-Quick Answer: Deli Meat Rules
+Quick Answer: Can You Eat Deli Meat While Pregnant?

 Microwave Method